-If you still have questions about our Personal Pension Plan after reading this booklet, please refer to the "Get in touch" section for our contact details.
+If you still have questions about our Premier Group Money Purchase Plan after reading this booklet, please look at the "Get in touch" section for our contact details.
 If you have a financial adviser, please contact them in the first instance.
+You can also speak to the Scheme Trustees.